-Every condition page below is written from twenty years of clinical experience.
+Every condition page below is written from twenty years of hands-on experience.
 Each one explains how the condition works in your body, why conventional approaches often fall short, and what targeted therapeutic massage can do differently.

 -